Guidelines for authors

 - The Managing Editor will forward the full set of reports to the authors.
 The Managing Editor has the right to exclude reviews that are deemed unprofessional in tone or content.

-Once the full set of reviews is available, authors have the option to trigger the transfer of the reviews to bioRxiv to make them publicly visible.
+Once the full set of reviews is available, authors have the option to trigger the posting of the reviews to bioRxiv or medRxiv to make them publicly visible.
 Authors may also simultaneously post their response to the reviewers, which will appear alongside the reviews.
 If the authors choose this option and confirm the DOI of their preprint, the reviews and their response will be visible alongside the preprint of the manuscript.
 Note that the reviews are posted by Review Commons on behalf of the authors, which guarantees that the full set of reviews is posted and that their content cannot be altered.

 Upon receipt of the reviews, authors can transfer their manuscript, the reviews and their response to one of the 17 journals affiliated with Review Commons.
 The transfer is triggered by authors directly from the Review Commons editorial system.